-Data structures, algorithms, complexity & common patterns
+Data structures, algorithms, Python tricks, competitive I/O & interview patterns

 s = "hello world"